aguirrerjg/Liferay-Travels-Back/README.md

 We make use of the APIs infrastructure and, in concrete, of SearchUtil class to provide filter, pargination, search and sort to the endpoint getting all trips

 The steps are:
 - Modify the OpenAPI with new path parameters and run REST Builder
+- Implement the new features using SearchUtil class